AlexMathew/scrapple/docs/intro/install.rst

 .. _Python2.7: https://www.python.org/downloads/release/python-278/

-On your Linux machine, install the necessary C libraries for the lxml module.
+If you're running Ubuntu, install the necessary C libraries for the lxml module.

 ``$ sudo apt-get install libxml2-dev libxslt-dev python-dev lib32z1-dev``

+If you're running any other Linux distro, follow the standard install procedures and install these libraries.

+You may not have to do this on your Windows machine.

 Install the requirements for running Scrapple with